FridayOrtiz/timebase/paper/paper.md

 # Introduction

-Covert channels are traditionally classifications as either storage or timing channels.
+Covert channels are traditionally classified as either storage or timing channels.
 These classifications came about from definitions outlined in the Pink book.
 These definitions are listed below: